stephcole/Project-Wiki/Creating-Your-App.md

 [[_TOC_]]

+#Choosing a Topic
+The topic for your project is not as important as the process you will go through to create it.
+We recommend that you choose something simple that you are familiar with.
+Examples are:
+- Recipes
+- Product reviews (restaurants, movies, books, etc)
+- Sports or videogame statistics
+- Music (artists, songs)

 #What You're Building

 There are 3 distinct portions of the app that you'll be trying to create, and we have individual stories to walk you through each portion.